fastapi/sqlmodel/docs/tutorial/create-db-and-table.md

 ### Engine Database URL

-Each supported database has it's own URL type.
+Each supported database has its own URL type.
 For example, for **SQLite** it is `sqlite:///` followed by the file path.
 For example:

 * `sqlite:///database.db`
 * `sqlite:///databases/local/application.db`